 - Study Planner App to customize your study plans and keep track of your progress

-- Access 24/7 to Penn Foster’s online campus, plus immediate membership in the Plumber academic group
+- Access 24/7 to Penn Foster’s online community, plus immediate membership in the Plumber academic group

 - Your personalized online student homepage and learning portal